Oxegen 2007: Backstage

 According to entertainment.ie and NME.com, Badly Drawn Boy and Tori Amos were involved in an incident backstage.
 Damon Gough tried to approach Amos backstage to say hello, but was pushed back repeatedly by one of her minders.
 As he was on before Amos on the Pet Sounds stage later that evening, a clearly irked Gough reportedly said "Tori Amos can wait" as his set ran over, and Amos's crew began setting up around him.
 When he tried again to approach her backstage as she was getting into a car, he was again pushed back and "banged the car's bonnet" and "threw his Jack Daniels against the windscreen".

 VIP guests

 Guests to have been spotted in the VIP area included supermodel Helena Christensen, actress Susan Sarandon, her actor partner Tim Robbins, singer Michael Stipe and actors Josh Hartnett and Stephen Rea.
 Damien Dempsey, who performed at the 2006 festival, and R.E.M. bassist Mike Mills were spotted watching Sinéad O'Connor on the Pet Sounds Stage.
-Slane Castle's Lord Henry Mountcharles and model Glenda Gilson also attended.
+Slane Castle's Henry Mountcharles and model Glenda Gilson also attended.
 Kate Moss was not to be seen as Pete Doherty took to the stage with Babyshambles, having ended her relationship with the controversial singer the previous week.
 The presence of members of R.E.M. preceded their appearance at Oxegen '08 as Saturday night headliners.